-A beautiful cat, the Oriental is also highly intelligent and requires an owner who will return this breed’s trademark dedication.
+A beautiful cat, the Oriental is also highly intelligent and requires a parent who will return this breed’s trademark dedication.

 Oriental At a glance